jwalton922/tableGraphExplorer/README.md

 ### Actions
 * &lt; Gets incoming edges and the source vertices
-* - Gets both incoming and outgoing edges and the other vertices
+* &mdash; Gets both incoming and outgoing edges and the other vertices
 * &gt; Gets outgoing edges and the destination vertices
-* + Creates new table and initializes it with ID query of vertices
+* &plus; Creates new table and initializes it with ID query of vertices